 In the year and a half since the UK court entered judgment, GoE still has not paid any of the amounts it owes to QNB.

 Case Reaches the United States

 On February 19, 2021, the case was assigned to Judge Thomas F. Hogan of the United States District Court in Washington, DC.
-As of February 18, there have been several proceedings and US District Courts have acknowledged that with interest the GoEs loan is at USD $286,123,990.67.
-Because the GoE refuses to pay, QNB is now permitted to search anywhere in the world where GoE may have assets and retrieve those assets in order to satisfy its debt.
+As of February 18, there have been several proceedings, and US District Courts have acknowledged that with interest, the GoEs loan is at USD 286,123,990.67.
+Because the GoE refuses to pay, QNB is now permitted to search anywhere in the world where GoE may have assets and retrieve those assets to satisfy its debt.

-Since 2019 the case has gone from the UK to the US which spells disaster for the people of Eritrea.
-Sovereign debt can be a good thing, when followed up with good credit.
-It can allow for a country to borrow in order to develop its roads, buildings, railways, and many other projects that are good reasons for a country’s government to have a healthy debt.
-Theres essentially nothing wrong with being or going into debt as a country.
-Its when a country then defaults on its debt that it becomes a problem.
+Since 2019 the case has gone from the UK to the US, which spells disaster for the people of Eritrea.
+Sovereign debt can be a good thing when followed up with good credit.
+It can allow a country to borrow to develop its roads, buildings, railways, and many other projects that are good reasons for its government to have a healthy debt.
+There’s essentially nothing wrong with being or going into debt as a country.
+When a country then defaults on its debt, it becomes a problem.

-A sovereign default is when a countrys government is not able to or refuses to pay back its debt to another country or financial institution or lender.
+A sovereign default is when a country’s government is not able to or refuses to pay back its debt to another country or financial institution, or lender.
 Similar to when you are not able to or refuse to pay back a loan, your credit score is affected.
-You may even go into collections, which in this case Eritrea has.
+You may even go into collections, which in this case, Eritrea has.
 A government having a bad credit score in the eyes of the UN is very bad for the people of Eritrea.
-This now means that any future loan agreements for projects or developments will likely be viewed as too risky or very high risk for investors, and that Eritrea will likely have to turn to more predatory lenders such as Russia or China.
+This now means that any future loan agreements for projects or developments will likely be viewed as too risky or very high risk for investors.
+Eritrea will probably have to turn to more predatory lenders like Russia or China.